 How to Refuse to Pay for War

-If you understand your motivations for war tax resistance, it can help you to get started.
-Read about types of war tax resistance or watch our 30-minute introductory film Death and Taxes.
+If you think more about your motivations for war tax resistance, it can help you to choose a way to get started.
+You can read about motivations or watch our 30-minute introductory film Death and Taxes.

 Other factors will influence your method of resistance also: whether you are salaried, self-employed, off-the-grid, below taxable income, etc.

-Don’t let yourself get bogged down by too much thinking either.
+But don’t let yourself get bogged down by too much weighing the options.
 You can always adjust your method as your resistance develops.

 Methods of Resistance

-- Refuse to file a tax return, which might involved trying to stay out of the system or "off the grid.".
+- Refuse to file a tax return.
+This might involve trying to stay out of the system or “off the grid.”
 See “To File or Not To File A Tax Return”